 As with most laws, there are some exceptions to the statute of limitations.
 You can specifically extend the statute past the official deadline in personal injury cases if the following occurs:

-- Other Exceptions: Other extensions are possible if the plaintiff was a minor at the time of the injury or was otherwise handicapped, disabled, or mentally ill.
+Other extensions are possible if the plaintiff was a minor at the time of the injury or was otherwise handicapped, disabled, or mentally ill.
 Most states will commonly allow for these particular extensions.